siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 ## Opposition

-If two inner values are opposed, their joined value is:
+If two inner states are opposed, their joined value is:

 $$
 u^2 + (-v)^2 := (u - v)^2